dansmyers/IntroToCS/Notes/27-Selection_Sort.md

     # Outer loop keeps track of the swap destination position on each iteration
     #
-    # on the first iteration, i = 0 and we swap the smallest item into position 0
+    # Iteration 1: i = 0 and the smallest item swaps into position 0
-    # on the second iteration, i = 1 and we swap the second smallest item to position 1
+    # Iteration 2: i = 1 and the second smallest item swaps into position 1
     # etc.
     #
-    # When there is one item remaining, it must be the maximum and there's nothing to do
+    # The loop ends when there is only one item remaining; it must be the max
-    # so the loop can stop one iteration before the end of the list
     for i in range(0, len(a) - 1):

         # Use an inner loop to find the minimum among the remaining items